-GARDEN DESIGN (SECOND OF 3 PARTS): THE STRUCTURAL BONES OF A GARDEN by Barbara Shapiro
+GARDEN DESIGN (THIRD OF 3 PARTS): PAINTING IN THE REST by Barbara Shapiro

 Hopefully, you’ve inventoried your garden’s environment and thought about or even altered its structure, so now you can consider adding or subtracting plants.
 First, you need to decide what kinds of plants: a tree, some shrubs, perennials, annuals, bulbs, or ornamental grasses?
 Ask the basic questions: do you have sufficient room for a mature plant?
 Do you want to make room by removing something?
 Do the plants you want share the same cultural needs for soil, water and sun or shade?
 Are they going to be more high water or xeric?
 And, especially, will they provide winter interest?
 Do the rest of the plants and structures in the yard look good in winter?
 And, do you intend to add some pots and where would you put them?
 Can you provide the care they need?
 You might think about adding the bigger plants first: a tree or some shrubs.
 Both of those need adequate space for roots and deep watering.